ziplineeci/ziplinee-ci-web/README.md

 # Zipline CI

-The `estafette-ci-web` component is part of the Estafette CI system documented at https://estafette.io.
+The `ziplinee-ci-web` component is part of the Estafette CI system documented at https://ziplinee-docs.malsharaji.com.

 Please file any issues related to Estafette CI at https://github.com/estafette/estafette-ci/issues